Agreements on Tax Matters

 Before the G20 Summit in Pittsburgh, the Prince’s Government had reached agreements on tax transparency with twelve countries.
 Since 23 September 2009, the OECD Global Forum on Transparency and Exchange of Information for Tax Purposes has classified Monaco within the group of countries which "have substantially implemented the internationally recognised standards in the area of tax".

 Steps successfully undertake since 2009

-This commitment is embodied by the signature of agreements on cooperation in tax matters with numerous States and ongoing commitment towards continuing improvement within the framework of the OECD Global Forum on Transparency and Exchange of Information for Tax Purposes , which brings together 121 countries and jurisdictions to debate the many issues relating to transparency and exchange of information.
+This commitment is embodied by the signature of agreements on cooperation in tax matters with numerous States and ongoing commitment towards continuing improvement within the framework of the OECD Global Forum on Transparency and Exchange of Information for Tax Purposes , which brings together 150 countries and jurisdictions to this day to debate the many issues relating to transparency and exchange of information.

 The resulting review reports recorded the progress made by Monaco through the development of its domestic legislation to comply with OECD and international standards, and took note of the application of these provisions by the Monegasque Government to guarantee the exchange of information for tax purposes on request.

-Following these reviews, the latest OECD Global Forum report, ratified during the sixth annual meeting in November 2013 in Jakarta, judged Monaco to be "largely compliant " with international standards for tax transparency, alongside countries such as Germany and the United States of America, an acknowledgment of the efforts the country has made over a number of years.
+Following these reviews, the 2012 OECD Global Forum report, ratified during the sixth annual meeting in November 2013 in Jakarta, judged Monaco to be "largely compliant " with international standards for tax transparency, alongside countries such as Germany and the United States of America, which was an acknowledgment of the efforts the country has made over a number of years.